michaelhelvey/michaelhelvey.dev/src/pages/posts/rust_async_runtime.md

 - Pinning.
 I learned there's a pretty big difference between how much I needed to know about pinning as a Rust user compared to as a Rust library author.
 Frankly, I still have quite a bit more to learn in this area, I think.
-- Reading HIR in the rust playground.
+- Reading HIR in the Rust playground.
 I hadn't done that before.
 - Implementing v-tables using raw pointers.
 This is something I've done plenty of times in languages like C or Zig, but never Rust.
 It still felt pretty ergonomic, to be honest.
 - Learning the `kqueue` API.
 I've read the docs for `epoll`and `kqueue` before but never programmed